-- 9. Under bidding strategy, we recommend "Dynamic Bids, down only" as you have more control over the data and bidding for each keyword in a manual campaign. - 10.
-Now, create a name for your ad group. - a.
+- 1. Click on Advertising > Campaign Manager - 2.
+Next, click on Create Campaign - 3.
+Now, click on Sponsored Products - 4.
+Create a name for your ad group. - a.
 Here's where ad groups make a bit more sense.
 Essentially, you can set up different manual targeting types (broad, phrase, and exact), which will all use the same keyword list.
 So, under the campaign you've created, you'll have three different match type ad groups.
 One for broad match keywords, one for phrase match keywords, and one for exact match keywords.
-For now, choose broad. - 11.
-Select your product to advertise.
+For now, choose broad. - 5.
+Choose the product you would like to advertise.
 We recommend one product at a time, including one variation at a time.
-This makes your campaigns easier to manage.

-- 12. In this next section, you'll then select either Product or Keyword targeting: - a.
+This makes your campaigns easier to manage. - 6.
+In this next section, you'll then select if you're using either Product or Keyword targeting: - a.
 Product: You can choose either an entire category, or specific products to show your ad for.
 You can use categories Amazon suggests, or you can add your competitors' ASINs or categories that you'd like to specifically target. - i.
 You'll want to use this to potentially target competitors' products, specifically products where you offer a better price or higher value. - ii.
 Enter in the ASINs of your competitors and Amazon will show your ad on their product listing. - b.
 Keyword: There's a variety of ways you can get keywords to target.
 Amazon can suggest keywords under "related," or you can enter your own list that you previously researched here, which we recommend. - i.
 In order to get this list, go to Keyword Lists in Jungle Scout's Keyword Scout, export the list, then copy and paste the keywords. - ii.
-If there are keywords in Amazon's suggestions that you do not have in your list, add those as well if you think they're relevant to your product. - 13.
-Before clicking "Add keywords," select the match type you're targeting (broad). - 14.
+If there are keywords in Amazon's suggestions that you do not have in your list, add those as well if you think they're relevant to your product.

+- 7. Then enter to keywords you want this ad campaign to target.
+Before clicking "Add keywords," select the match type you're targeting (broad). - 8.
 Next you'll select the bid.
 Again, this is how much you are willing to spend per click.
 You can go with Amazon's suggested bid, do a custom bid, or a default bid.
 If you use Amazon's suggested bid amount, we recommend bumping up the keyword bid by 25% since Amazon's suggested bids may be conservative.
 The reason you would increase the suggested bid amount is to get as many impressions as possible, especially for a new product launch.